-Any two or more Shareholders holding at the date of deposit of the requisition not less than one-tenth of the paid up capital of the Company carrying the right of voting at general meetings of the Company (the "Eligible Shareholders") shall at all times have the right, by a written requisition signed by the Eligible Shareholders concerned (the "Requisition"), to require the Board to convene an extraordinary general meeting, and/or to put any resolution so requisitioned to vote at such extraordinary general meeting.
+Any one or more Shareholders holding at the date of deposit of the requisition not less than 10% of the voting rights, on a one vote per share basis, of the issued shares of the Company carrying the right of voting at general meetings of the Company (the "Eligible Shareholder(s)") shall at all times have the right, by a written requisition signed by the Eligible Shareholders concerned (the "Requisition"), to require the Board to convene an extraordinary general meeting, and/or to put any resolution so requisitioned to vote at such extraordinary general meeting.

-Eligible Shareholders who wish to requisition the Board to convene an extraordinary general meeting for the purpose of proposing a resolution at the extraordinary general meeting must deposit the Requisition at the principal place of business of the Company in Hong Kong at Unit 3303, 33rd Floor West Tower, Shun Tak Centre, 168-200 Connaught Road Central, Hong Kong, for the attention of the joint company secretaries or via e-mail at the e-mail address of the Company at boardteam@powerlong.com.
+Eligible Shareholder(s) who wish(es) to requisition the Board to convene an extraordinary general meeting for the purpose of proposing a resolution at the extraordinary general meeting must deposit the Requisition at the principal place of business of the Company in Hong Kong at Unit 3303, 33rd Floor West Tower, Shun Tak Centre, 168-200 Connaught Road Central, Hong Kong, for the attention of the joint company secretaries or via e-mail at the e-mail address of the Company at boardteam@powerlong.com.

-The Requisition must state clearly the names of the Eligible Shareholders concerned, specify the objects of the meeting, and be signed by the Eligible Shareholders concerned.
-The Eligible Shareholders must prove their shareholdings in the Company to the satisfaction of the Company.
+The Requisition must state clearly the names of the Eligible Shareholder(s) concerned, specify the objects of the meeting, and be signed by the Eligible Shareholder(s) concerned.
+The Eligible Shareholder(s) must prove their shareholding(s) in the Company to the satisfaction of the Company.

-The Company will check the Requisition and the identities and the shareholdings of the Eligible Shareholders will be verified with the Company's Hong Kong branch share registrar.
-If the Requisition is found to be proper and in order and in compliance with the Company's memorandum of association (the "Memorandum") and Articles of Association, the Board will within 21 days of the date of deposit of the Requisition, proceed duly to convene an extraordinary general meeting to be held within a further 21 days, for the purpose of putting any resolution(s) proposed by the Eligible Shareholders to vote at such extraordinary general meeting.
-However, if the Requisition has been verified as not in order and not in compliance with the Memorandum and Articles of Association, the Eligible Shareholders concerned will be advised of this outcome and accordingly, the Board will not convene an extraordinary general meeting and will not put any resolution(s) proposed by the Eligible Shareholders to vote at any such extraordinary general meeting or any other general meeting of the Company.
+The Company will check the Requisition and the identity(ies) and the shareholding(s) of the Eligible Shareholder(s) will be verified with the Company's Hong Kong branch share registrar.
+If the Requisition is found to be proper and in order and in compliance with the Company's memorandum of association (the "Memorandum") and Articles of Association, the Board will within 21 days of the date of deposit of the Requisition, proceed duly to convene an extraordinary general meeting to be held within a further 21 days, for the purpose of putting any resolution(s) proposed by the Eligible Shareholder(s) to vote at such extraordinary general meeting.
+However, if the Requisition has been verified as not in order and not in compliance with the Memorandum and Articles of Association, the Eligible Shareholder(s) concerned will be advised of this outcome and accordingly, the Board will not convene an extraordinary general meeting and will not put any resolution(s) proposed by the Eligible Shareholder(s) to vote at such extraordinary general meeting will be advised of the advised of the Shareholder(s) to vote at any such extraordinary general meeting or any other general meeting of the Company.